720kb/highlighter.js/README.md

 ```

 ###Select Next by ID
-_Select next element (by ID) starting from the current nexted element (by default is the first DOM element)_
+_Select next element (by ID) starting from the current selected element (by default is the first DOM element)_
 ```
 Highlighter.next('#test');
 ```

 ###Select Next by class/es
-_Select next element (by class/classes) starting from the current nexted element (by default is the first DOM element)_
+_Select next element (by class/classes) starting from the current selected element (by default is the first DOM element)_
 ```
 Highlighter.next('.class .class-2');
 ```
 ###Select Next by < tag > name
-_Select next element (by < tag > name) starting from the current nexted element (by default is the first DOM element)_
+_Select next element (by < tag > name) starting from the current selected element (by default is the first DOM element)_
 ```
 Highlighter.next('<span>');
 ```

 ###Select Previous by ID
-_Select previous element (by ID) starting from the current nexted element (by default is the first DOM element)_
+_Select previous element (by ID) starting from the current selected element (by default is the first DOM element)_
 ```
 Highlighter.previous('#test');
 ```

 ###Select Previous by class/es
-_Select previous element (by class/classes) starting from the current nexted element (by default is the first DOM element)_
+_Select previous element (by class/classes) starting from the current selected element (by default is the first DOM element)_
 ```
 Highlighter.previous('.class .class-2');
 ```
 ###Select Previous by < tag > name
-_Select previous element (by < tag > name) starting from the current nexted element (by default is the first DOM element)_
+_Select previous element (by < tag > name) starting from the current selected element (by default is the first DOM element)_
 ```
 Highlighter.previous('<span>');
 ```